isomerpages/nlb-curiocity/_sample/From Government Hill to Fort Canning Hill.md

 ---
 ### **Government Hill**

 After the British arrived in 1819, they quickly set their claims on Bukit Larangan.
-Besides raising the Union Jack on its summit, a bungalow, which initially served as the residence of Sir Stamford Raffles before becoming the official residence of colonial governors, was built as well.
-The hill was also renamed "Government Hill" although people sometimes referred to it as "Singapore Hill", "Bukit Bendera" which means "Flag Hill", or simply "The Hill".
+Besides raising the Union Jack on its summit, a bungalow was built there as well.
+The hill was also renamed "Government Hill" in 1823 although people sometimes referred to it as "Singapore Hill", "Bukit Bendera" which means "Flag Hill", or simply "The Hill".

 -----